Shanmukhi1920/Fraud-Detection/README.md

 # Overview
-This project aims to delve deeply into credit card fraud detection using a data-driven approach to identify fraudulent transactions by employing various machine learning models to analyze patterns and characteristics of fraud.
-Through meticulous data preprocessing, feature engineering, and model evaluation, the study explores the intricacies of transaction data to enhance fraud detection methodologies with a focus on prioritizing recall to capture more fraud cases without significantly affecting precision.
+This project aims to conduct an in-depth analysis of credit card fraud detection using a data-driven approach.
+A key focus of the study is the evaluation of various machine learning models, with particular emphasis on optimizing recall to capture a higher number of fraud cases while maintaining an acceptable level of precision.
+This comprehensive approach not only aims to improve fraud detection accuracy but also contributes to the broader understanding of effective strategies in combating financial fraud in real-world scenarios.

 **Data Link:** https://www.kaggle.com/datasets/kartik2112/fraud-detection